Publications

 Identity Shifts: Portraits is a narrative series that captures lived moments of professional reinvention: intimate reflections on how individuals reconstruct self-concept, status, and meaning when work, power, or technology disrupt who they thought they were.

-The Copilot Effect explores the psychological turning point that occurs when AI begins to do more of the work, inviting knowledge workers to reorganize their self-worth, reclaim judgment, and consciously step back into authorship rather than drift into quiet displacement.
+Copilot Effect articles explore the psychological turning point that occurs when AI begins to do more of the work, inviting knowledge workers to reorganize their self-worth, reclaim judgment, and consciously step back into authorship rather than drift into quiet displacement.

-The Genius Element explores the uniquely human capacities that remain irreplaceable in the age of AI, examining how original thought, discernment, and moral judgment become the new foundation of professional worth as automation absorbs routine execution.
+Genius Element articles explore the uniquely human capacities that remain irreplaceable in the age of AI, examining how original thought, discernment, and moral judgment become the new foundation of professional worth as automation absorbs routine execution.

-Agentic Change examines the deliberate shift from passive adaptation to intentional authorship in the age of AI, focusing on how individuals reclaim control over direction, contribution, and responsibility as intelligent systems become embedded in their work.
+Agentic Change articles explore the deliberate shift from passive adaptation to intentional authorship in the age of AI, focusing on how individuals reclaim control over direction, contribution, and responsibility as intelligent systems become embedded in their work.

 Her forthcoming books are published by SunDog Press and will be available in print, e-book, and audio formats in 2026.